 Not everything has gone smoothly while giving my teachings, as there have been a variety of disruptions.
 The classes have gone truly well nevertheless, thanks to the great support from the sponsoring organizations and the leaders from different segments of society, along with the efforts of our staff.

 Everything I have taught has been to help you succeed in your practice, and I have disclosed things never made public before.
-What’s unique about my teachings is that they incorporate modern science and parapsychology to make things more accessible, and yet they are very spiritually advanced.
+What’s unique about my teachings is that they incorporate modern science and the science of the body in order to make things more accessible, and yet the teachings are very spiritually advanced.
 This is done mainly in hopes that you will, with time, truly embrace the teachings and get somewhere in the practice.
 That is my purpose.
 We have come across many people that find the teachings agreeable, but think they will be hard to put into practice.
 But I think it really depends on the person.
 For the average person who isn’t interested in spiritual growth, it’s going to seem hard, or quite a stretch, and not like something he will succeed at.
 So it will seem hard for someone like that, who’s not interested in spiritual development.
 It’s like what Lao-tzu wrote: “When the superior man hears the Way, he will practice it with diligence; when the average man hears the Way, he will sometimes believe and sometimes doubt; when the inferior man hears the Way, he will laugh at it.
 Were it not derided, it would not be a true spiritual path.”
 Those who are sincere about practicing will find it very much doable and not some impossible task.
 This has been borne out by the many among us who have progressed to great spiritual heights through the practice, some of whom are present today.
 I hadn’t revealed this previously for fear that they might become proud or attached, which would affect the growth of their spiritual power.
 The practice isn’t hard so long as you are sincere about spiritual growth, are willing to go through whatever it takes, and can come to look upon the material things of this world with detachment and indifference.
 The practice only seems hard to people because they still hold on to worldly things.
 So there is nothing inherently hard about the practice or advancing to higher stages; it’s simply that people are held back by attachments.
 The difficulty lies in the allure of worldly things, which are so tangible and immediate, and hard to forsake.
 Another likely pitfall is the anger people experience when there is a falling out, which might get the best of them if it’s not kept in check.
 Back in my days of practice, more than once a teacher told me, “Nothing is truly unbearable or impossible.”
 And it really is so.
 It’s an outlook you only stand to benefit from.
 So the next time you are going through a real trial or tribulation, try to keep this in mind, and see if you can bear it.
-Or when faced with what seems impossible, and even if others say so, try to keep this in mind, and see if it isn’t in fact possible.
+Or when faced with what seems impossible, and even if others say so, try to keep this in mind, and see if it might just be possible.
 I believe that if you can do that, you will always find that there is light at the end of the tunnel.

 It might be hard to remember everything taught here, with all that’s been said.
 So here are my main hopes, in closing: that you will really become a practitioner and do spiritual practice in earnest; that both veterans of the practice and those new to it will one day be spiritually perfected through Dafa; and that from today forth you will really make the most of your time to practice.